low-earth-orbit/notes/web-dev-starter-guide.md

 ### Cloud: AWS

 If you want to work as a Cloud Engineer, DevOp or {MLE/DE that leverages cloud infrastructure}, get an **associate**-level certificate; for other roles, it is nice-to-have but not necessary.
 AWS has a doc on [certification path](https://aws.amazon.com/certification/).
-For most people, I recommend this path:
+For most people, I recommend the Application Architect path.

-1. AWS Certified Cloud Practitioner, then
-2. AWS Certified Solutions Architect - Associate, then
-3. AWS Certified Developer - Associate

 I don't recommend skipping CCP, unless you already are familiar with cloud infrastructure.
-The pro-level and specialty level certs are a lot harder and may not be worthy (the time) to attempt.
+The pro-level and specialty level certs are a lot harder and may not be worthy to attempt in terms of time efficiency.

+###### Prerequisites:

+- Computer Networking, or preferably Cloud Computing
+- Software Architecture/Design Patterns

 ###### Alternatives:

-- AWS is the most popular public cloud, Azure the second, followed then by Google.
+- AWS is the most popular public cloud, Azure the second, followed then by GCP.

 ---